 “Autism Spectrum Disorders” is a term used to describe the collection of disorders that includes Autism, Asperger’s Syndrome, and Pervasive Developmental Disorder.
 This class of disorders is a rapidly growing concern, with the Center for Disease Control reporting 1 in less than 110 children in the United States being affected.
 Individuals exhibit a wide range of strengths and weaknesses, and the majority of those attending Lindamood-Bell Learning Centers received Visualizing and Verbalizing® or Talkies® instruction to strengthen language comprehension and expression.

 Lindamood-Bell Learning Centers provide research-validated, one-to-one instruction to improve reading, comprehension, and math for students of all ages.
-In the summer of 2013, 39 students with previous third-party diagnoses of Autism received an average of 116 hours of Visualizing and Verbalizing instruction to develop concept imagery for improved comprehension.
+In 2013, 49 students with previous third-party diagnoses of Autism received an average of 117 hours of Visualizing and Verbalizing instruction to develop concept imagery for improved comprehension.
 Instruction was delivered by specially trained Lindamood-Bell staff.
 Student gains were measured with a battery of comprehension assessments.